luizperes/llvm-to-snes/README.md

 # LLVM IR to the SNES plataform

-> This project aims to transform LLVM IR into WLA DX (ASM 65c816) which would then assemble this output and generate a SNES ROM.
+> This project aims to transform LLVM IR into WLA DX (ASM 65c816), assemble the output and generate a SNES ROM.
 Please read the links below to further information on SNES and LLVM plataforms.

 * [SNES 65816 Reference](https://wiki.superfamicom.org/65816-reference)
 * [LLVM Backend API](https://llvm.org/docs/WritingAnLLVMBackend.html)